aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/index.md

 The [`coin.move`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move) is a lightweight standard meant for simple, typesafe, and fungible assets.
 The coin standard is separated out into its own Move module to ensure that:
   - The coin standard can be used to create a token with an emphasis on simplicity and performance and with minimal metadata.
-  - The coin module remains a part of the Aptos core framework and be used for currencies, for example the gas currency, thereby enhancing the core functionality of the Aptos framework.
+  - The coin module remains a part of the Aptos core framework and can be used for currencies, for example the gas currency, thereby enhancing the core functionality of the Aptos framework.

 See [Aptos Coin >](aptos-coin)